nickmmark/icu-ghg-calculator/README.md

 # icu-ghg-calculator
-an app to estimate intensive care unit greenhouse gas emissions and motivate change
+An app to estimate intensive care unit greenhouse gas emissions and motivate change!

+Estimate your ICU's baseline CO2 footprint and see how much you can decrease it with changes:

 ![demo of the ICU GHG calculator v0.3](https://github.com/nickmmark/icu-ghg-calculator/blob/main/demo.gif)